-Example: If you are running over 40 feet of Colorbright LED strip light, or are using a long length of wire from the power source to the strip, the LEDs on the end of the strip light may appear dimmer than the LEDs near the front of the strip light.
-You would need to cut the strip at about 24-28 feet and insert 12V DC again with a solderless connector.
-The below diagram is from Elemental LEDs, giving an example of how to make a large LED installation.
+Example: If you are running over 40 feet of ColorBright™ LED strip light, or are using a long length of wire from the power source to the strip, the LEDs on the end of the strip may appear dimmer than the LEDs near the front.
+You would need to cut the strip at about 24-28 feet and insert another 12V DC with a solderless connector.
+The below diagram is from Elemental LEDs, and provides an example of how to do a long LED installation.

 To figure out which gauge wire you should use, see the chart below.

-In an electrical systems the conductors should not be sized with voltage drops exceeding 3%.
-For a 12V system the maximum voltage drop should be less than 12 (V) x 3% = 0.36 (V).
+In an electrical system, the conductors should not be sized with voltage drops exceeding 3%.
+For a 12V system, the maximum voltage drop should be less than 12 (V) x 3% = 0.36 (V).